liangzan/nox/README.md

 #### -o, --output-dir

 Specifies the directory where the documentation will be saved at.
 Defaults to __doc__.
+The directory should be relative to the working directory.

 #### -h, --help